consulo/consulo-dev.github.io/docs/basics/virtual_file_system.md

 If the application code accesses them, the VFS will load and return their contents.
 In most cases, the ignored files and excluded folders must be skipped from processing by higher-level code.

-During the lifetime of a running instance of an IntelliJ Platform IDE, multiple `VirtualFile` instances may correspond to the same disk file.
+During the lifetime of a running instance of an Consulo IDE, multiple `VirtualFile` instances may correspond to the same disk file.
 They are equal, have the same `hashCode`, and share the user data.

 ## Synchronous and Asynchronous Refreshes